friscolt/friscolt.github.io/coffee.md

 ###  Favorite coffee shops

+I'm currently in **Guadalajara** and have found the following coffee shops that I can recommend:

+* [Ahuehuete Americana](https://www.instagram.com/ahuehuete.gdl/?hl=es) (Guadalajara).
+It was love at first sight, like magic.
+I could say that it is my favorite coffee shop in all of Guadalajara.
+It is a place full of plants, and coffee shop.
+* [Guter](https://www.instagram.com/gutercoffeebread/?hl=es) (Zapopan).
+I really like this coffee shop because it is surrounded by many trees.
+The atmosphere is nice to spend the afternoon and wait for the sunset.
+* [Café 5PM](https://www.instagram.com/cafe5pm/?hl=es) (Zapopan).
+I have only visited it at night and it was magical.
+Perhaps one of the places I will remember most in Guadalajara.

 The following list is a tour of the coffee shops you must visit if you ever come to **Puebla**: